librestack/iotupd/README.md

 needs is to be able to send outbound UDP packets.

 The server sends the file continuously on a loop, with size, offset  and checksum data embedded in each packet.
+If no receivers are joined to the channel, all traffic is dropped by the first hop router (or switch with MLD), so no data is sent.
+At most the data is sent once, regardless of how many nodes are listening.

 The client can join the channel at any time, and will start writing the file immediately, even if halfway through the file.
 Once it has received enough data